Transparent dark purple Insurte logo

 Step 1: Select your country of visa application

 A common concern among travelers is where to apply for a Schengen visa.
-The answer depends on your travel itinerary.
-If you’re only traveling to one country, you can apply at a visa center or consulate for that specific country.
+The answer depends on your travel plans.
+If you’re only traveling to one country, you can apply at a visa center or consulate for that specific country (France, for example).

 If you’re planning to visit multiple Schengen countries, you’ll want to apply for the country you’ll be arriving in first.
 So, if you’re traveling to Portugal first, then Spain and Italy, for example, you should apply at a Portuguese visa center in your country of residence.

 Some websites may claim that you should obtain a Schengen visa for the country that you'll be spending the most time in, but this is a misconception.
-If you're traveling to more than one Schengen country during your journey abroad, you must apply for a visa for the country that is the first point of entry.
+If you're traveling to more than one Schengen country during your journey abroad, you have to apply for a visa for the Schengen country that you enter first.

 Step 2: Gather all of the required documents